leonstel/leonstel.github.io/blogs/xmen_part4.md

 **Links to the [Git Repo](https://github.com/leonstel/techblog_finding_xmen) and previous / next posts are at the end of this article**

 ## The App
+*<sub>Unfortunately google maps has changed its policy while I was working on this app.
+Now you have to supply a creditcard otherwise a grey development layer will occur.
+That's why you see a gray overlay, the functionality will stay the same and should not interfere with learning new stuff :)</sub>*
 <p align="center">
     <iframe src="https://www.youtube.com/embed/T_Ob9p4vbrw" width="533" height="300" frameborder="0" allowfullscreen> </iframe>
 </p>